ASTEROID ASTROLOGY

 How is Union different from the composite chart?

 A composite chart is the midpoint chart of two people, an entire astrological picture of the relationship as a third entity.
-Union is a single asteroid, a specific reading inside either partner's natal chart that describes their orientation toward joining.
-Use Union to understand how each individual approaches the bond; use the composite to see what the two of them together produce.
-The two readings are complementary.
+Union is a single asteroid and a much smaller signal.
+Use Union for one question about joining; use the composite for the broader relationship picture.

 How do I find my Union sign?

-Union (asteroid 1585) is not currently computed on Augurine; look up asteroid 1585 in any ephemeris that supports extended asteroid codes and read this guide for the architecture of the bond.
-For the partnership field around it, Augurine's master calculator returns Juno, Amor, Psyche, and Aphrodite (plus eight other named asteroids) from NASA JPL orbital elements.
+Union (asteroid 1585) is not currently computed on Augurine; look up asteroid 1585 in any ephemeris that supports extended asteroid codes and read this guide for the architecture-of-the-bond prompt.
+For the partnership field around it, Augurine's master calculator returns Juno, Amor, Psyche, and Aphrodite (plus nine other named asteroids) from local JPL SBDB-derived Keplerian element sets.

 Is Union useful for non-romantic partnerships?